webforj/webforj-documentation/docs/layouts/splitter.md

 ## Best practices

 To ensure an optimal user experience when using the `Splitter` component, consider the following best practices:

-To streamline the guidance for using the `Splitter` component effectively, here's a condensed section of best practices:

----

 ## Best practices